Willem de Kooning and Mark Rothko are two great American artists. They are both Abstract Expressionism artists.

 Both Mark Rothko and Willem de Kooning came from Europe.
 Mark Rothko came from Russia to the United States, and Willem de Kooning came from Holland.

 Mark Rothko was known to suffer from depression, and in February 1970, he took his own life in his studio in New York City.
-At the time, he and his wife were separated; they had two children, a daughter, and a son.
+At the time, he and his wife were separated; they had two children, a daughter and a son.

 He left no suicide note, so many feel some of his paintings, particularly his Untitled 1970, a red blood color, and grey and black series, were a kind of suicide note.
-He also left behind a mess of his estate and paintings, drawn out court cases.
+He also left a mess of his estate and paintings, drawing out court cases.
 Eventually, his children won the case.

 Willem de Kooning also lived in New York but later moved to the East Hamptons, where he had a studio and home.
 He was married once but had many affairs with many women.
-He did have a daughter Lisa.
+He did have a daughter, Lisa.